Wang Wei: Later years

-Wang Wei never lived to see the empire return to peace, as the An-Shi disturbances and their aftermath continued beyond his lifetime.
-However, at least he could enjoy a relative return to stability compared to the initial years of the rebellion, especially when he had the opportunity to spend time in the relative seclusion of his Lantian estate, which allowed him both a poetic and a Buddhist retreat, as well as a place to spend time with his friends and with nature, painting and writing.
-But, finally, his writing came to an end, and in the seventh month of 759, or in 761, Wang Wei requested writing implements, wrote several letters to his brother and to his friends, and then died.
+Wang Wei never lived to see the empire's return to peace, as the An-Shi disorder and its aftermath continued beyond his lifetime.
+Nonetheless, he found some solace and stability which were non-existent during the early years of the rebellion.
+Particularly, he had the opportunity to spend time in the relative seclusion of his Lantian estate that offered him a poetic and Buddhist retreat.
+He was able to spend time with friends and connect with nature, continue to engage in painting and writing.
+Eventually, his days came to an end.
+In the seventh month of 759 or 761, Wang Wei requested writing implements and wrote several letters to his brother and to his friends before dying.
 He was then buried at his Lantian estate.